soderlind/vscode-phpcbf/README.md

 ## Extension Settings

-This extension contributes the following settings:
+This extension has the following settings:

 * `phpcbf.enable`: [ Optional | Default: true ] enable/disable this extension.
 * `phpcbf.executablePath`: [ Optional | Default: phpcbf ] Can be: